-- Averaging Window (if available in the PCC rule), and;
+- Averaging Window (if available in the PCC rule);

-- Maximum Data Burst Volume (if available in the PCC rule).
+- Maximum Data Burst Volume (if available in the PCC rule); and

+- Alternative QoS Parameter Set(s) (if available in the PCC rule).

+For a PCC rule including Alternative QoS Parameter Set(s), if a QoS flow exists with QoS parameters identical to the binding parameters for the PCC rule other than Alternative QoS Parameter Set(s) not identical to the Alternative QoS Parameter Set(s) for the PCC rule, the PCC rule is not bound to the existing QoS flow but to a new QoS flow.

 The selected QoS flow shall have the same above binding parameters as the one indicated by the PCC rule.
 The set of 5G QoS parameters assigned by the PCF to the service data flow is the main input for QFI allocation.

 When the QoS data decision which the PCC rule refers to includes the "defQosFlowIndication" attribute set to true as defined in subclause 4.2.6.2.10 of 3GPP TS 29.512 [9], the SMF shall bind the PCC rule to the default QoS flow as long as the "defQosFlowIndication" attribute set to true .